How Dr. John Sarno works with Back Pain and other

 Hopefully, this knowledge about Sarno’s approach brought to you by the podcast, Doctor Sarno Back Pain Relief with Joe Polish, will help bridge the gap between various aspects of bodymind health and therapies.

 Doctor Sarno Back Pain Relief with Joe Polish

 This article is a response to the September 14th, 2016 I Love Marketing podcast sponsored by the Joe Polish marketing group (Piranha Marketing based in Tempe, Arizona).

-If you follow the high-tech, entrepreneurial, and marketing worlds at all, the list of people Mr. Polish includes as students, friends, and associates, and their openly stated admiration for him, is truly mind-boggling.
+If you follow the high-tech, entrepreneurial, and marketing worlds at all, the list of people Mr. Polish includes as students, friends, and associates, and their openly stated admiration for him is truly mind-boggling.

-Mr. Polish occasionally has a Bonus Edition of his podcast where he discusses other issues beside marketing, including a significant commitment to utilizing and teaching state-of-the-art health care philosophies and practices. … This is one of those podcasts.
+Mr. Polish occasionally has a Bonus Edition of his podcast where he discusses other issues besides marketing, including a significant commitment to utilizing and teaching state-of-the-art health care philosophies and practices. … This is one of those podcasts.

 More to the point of this podcast are the healing powers of Dr. John Sarno’s methods — I’m calling it here the Doctor Sarno Back Pain Relief Method — for resolving all kinds of body pain in the human body, not just back pain.
 This approach might well apply to almost every chronic pain or dysfunction most people experience.

 According to Wikipedia, Dr. Sarno was Professor of Rehabilitation Medicine, New York University School of Medicine, and until his retirement in 2012 was attending physician at the Howard A. Rusk Institute of Rehabilitation Medicine, New York University Medical Center.